Wild Calla Lilies in California

 If you visit the home, there will often be a friend or family member who acts as a shield.
 They will welcome you and answer questions that you may have.

 They will also decide if you should have a personal visit with the grieving person.
 Accept their decision and don’t be upset if you are not invited in.
-You can always visit again and the parent or spouse may just be too exhausted to see anyone at that time.
+You can always visit again.
+It may be that the parent or spouse may just be too exhausted to see anyone at that time.

 A handmade Sympathy card is the very best idea.
 This shows that you really care by spending time to find a personal and beautiful card.